blindthief10/python_beginners/second_lecture/readme.md

 If the number you guessed is less than or equal to 10 numbers away from the winning number then you win the 100$ but you lose 10$ for every number you are apart.
 For example, if the winning number is 68 and you have guessed 64.
 Then you win 60$, if you guessed 77 then you win 10$ etc.
 In any other case you win nothing.
 For all cases print both numbers, and the winnings that were calculated.

+#### Repeat code execution with loops

+1. The while loop lifecycle example
+2. Syntax indentation
+3. Avoid infinite loops with correct condition, updating the value inside the loop and with the usage of the `break` keyword
+4. Different kinds of loops. `while` vs `for`.
+Use cases.
+Known vs unknown trials.

+> Print all numbers from 1 to 100

+> Print all even numbers from 1 to 100.
+Ignore the odd numbers.

+> Refactor the FizzBuzz problem so that it does the same thing for all numbers from 1 to 100 and not only for one number.

+> Solve the ship container problem